viven304/ifsbutsandetcs/README.md

 Using Jekyll to host with [wordpress-export-to-markdown](https://github.com/lonekorean/wordpress-export-to-markdown) to convert XML to Markdown (with no post folders)
 Many thanks to lonekorean!

-Run `cd ifsbutsandetcs_pages && bundle exec jekyll run` to get a local instance running.
+Run `bundle exec jekyll run` to get a local instance running.